Geany

 In contrast to traditional Unix-based editors like Emacs or Vim, Geany more closely resembles programming editors common on Microsoft Windows such as Notepad++, which also uses Scintilla.

 It is free software licensed under the terms of the GNU GPL version 2 or later.
 In 2012, the version number was increased to 1.22 from 0.21 to reflect the maturity of the product, as requested by many users.
-Geany Version 1.29 is based by GTK+ 3.22.
+Geany version 1.29 is based by GTK+ 3.22.
 Version 1.36 is based by GTK+ 3.24.14.
-Version 1.37.1 is last Version with GTK+ 2.24 support.
+Version 1.37.1 is the last version with GTK+ 2.24 support.